Updated: Jul 23

 There are several main techniques used in enamelling and many can be used together on the same piece to enhance each other.

 I often think of champlevé as the most basic technique after straight sifting, but that is not to say it is any less worthy or beautiful than the others.
 Champlevé is a French word meaning 'raised field'.
 Originally artists would have carved low 'fields' out of metal to fill with enamel.
 Nowadays many people use the 'saw and solder' technique to create pieces: generally one solid flat piece is used as the backing and a frame of metal is soldered or fused to the front.
-The resulting cavity is then filled with enamel.
+The resulting cavities are then filled with enamel.

 The cloisonné technique is often used within the 'raised fields' created by champlevé technique.
 'Cloisonné' refers to creating 'cells' (cloisons) with very fine silver wire which are then filled with layers of enamel.
 Originally these wires were used to keep the colours separate, but in modern enamelling, colours are often shaded together and the wires are used more creatively for outlines and details.